-This is the largest, and to our knowledge only, individual patient data meta-analysis of trials examining the efficacy of self-monitoring of BP in hypertensive patients with a hypertension related co-morbidity.
-Having access to individual patient data provided a unique opportunity to study the effect of self-monitoring within specific morbidities, something which is not possible in standard meta-analyses.
-As is common in this type of review, it was not possible to obtain data from all eligible studies, due to inability to make contact with authors, or data no longer being held in a format that could be transferred across institutions and analysed.
+This is the largest, and to our knowledge only, IPD metaanalysis of trials examining the efficacy of self-monitoring of BP in hypertensive patients with a hypertension-related co-morbidity.
+Having access to IPD provided a unique opportunity to study the effect of self-monitoring within specific morbidities, something which is not possible in standard meta-analyses.
+As is common in this type of review, it was not possible to obtain data from all eligible studies, due to inability to make contact with authors, or data no longer being held in a format that could be transferred across institutions and analyzed.
 Despite this, complete follow-up data were available from 6,522 participants in 16 studies that provided data on the primary outcome (at 12-month follow-up).
-Our sensitivity analyses suggest that missing studies would have had little impact on the overall association between self-monitoring and blood pressure.
-Because our analyses examined the number and type of hypertension related co-morbidity, it was not possible to combine individual patient data with aggregate data from unavailable trials (where patients have varying morbidities) to examine the impact of these missing data on our hypertension related co-morbidity subgroups.
+Our sensitivity analyses suggest that missing studies would have had little impact on the overall association between self-monitoring and BP.
+Because our analyses examined the number and type of hypertensionrelated co-morbidity, it was not possible to combine IPD with aggregate data from unavailable trials (where patients have varying morbidities) to examine the impact of these missing data on our hypertension-related co-morbidity subgroups.